M.O.D.O.K. (TV series): Marketing

 In September 2020, Hulu revealed the series' logo, and Entertainment Weekly released first look images for the series on October 9, 2020, ahead of a panel that was held during the virtual New York Comic Con later that day, where Blum and Oswalt presented two clips from the series and a behind-the-scenes B-roll.

 To promote the series, Patton Oswalt and Jordan Blum co-wrote a miniseries for Marvel Comics titled M.O.D.O.K.: Head Games.
 The comic quickly establishes the existence of M.O.D.O.K.'s family from the Hulu series into the mainstream Marvel Universe, albeit as a trio of Super-Adaptoids that were copied from his hallucinations brought upon by a glitched program in his head.

 Release

 M.O.D.O.K. premiered on Hulu on May 21, 2021, releasing all ten episodes simultaneously.
 On that same day, the first episode was released on the Star content hub of Disney+ with a subsequent weekly window.

 Reception

-Audience viewership
+Viewership

-According to Whip Media's viewership tracking app TV Time, M.O.D.O.K was the 3rd most anticipated new television series, for the month of May 2021.
+Whip Media, which tracks global TV viewership habits for nearly 1 million global users of its TV Time app daily, reported that M.O.D.O.K. was the third most-anticipated new television series for May 2021.
+Market research company Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, announced that M.O.D.O.K. had an audience demand multiplier of 4.6 as of May 29, 2021, meaning it was 4.6 times more in demand than the average television series.